hellohq-io/hq-api-sdk/README.md

 All URIs are relative to *https://api.hqlabs.de/*

-Visit https://api.hqlabs.de/docs/index for the detailed API documentation.
+Visit the <a href="https://api.hqlabs.de/docs/index">HQ API documentation</a> for details about the entities and their endpoints.

 ## Documentation for Authorization

 ### OAuth 2.0

-- **Type**: OAuth 2.0 Authentication

 The HQ API uses OAuth 2.0 Authentication, which is a secure and flexible authentication framework.
 This way, the users are authenticated personally and their right levels in API and HQ are identical.

 To enabled non-personal access, for example for background sync activities like imports and exports which require full read and write access, the API provides a dedicated Sync User with a pre-shared Access Token.
 This token can be retrieved in the HQ administration panel.

-Read more about authentication and the HQ API in the documentation https://api.hqlabs.de/docs/index.
+Read more about OAuth 2.0 authentication in the <a href="https://api.hqlabs.de/docs/index">HQ API documentation</a> or the <a href="https://oauth.net/2/">OAuth 2.0 framework documentation</a>.

 ### Getting an Access Token for a user